Wenatchee, Washington: Continued growth

 The Great Northern Railway completed its railroad line between St. Paul, Minnesota, and Seattle in 1893.
 Its route through the Wenatchee Valley was significant to the development of this region.
 The railroad not only provided passenger travel to and from Wenatchee, but it provided for freight service for shipments of wheat, apples, and other products to out-of-state markets.

 By the early 20th century, the Wenatchee Commercial Club, now the Wenatchee Valley Chamber of Commerce, was advertising the region as the "Home of the World's Best Apples."
 The tree fruit industry provided the economic backbone for the region for a century and still is an important source of revenue.

 On May 22, 1910, the Wenatchee free speech fight occurred when members of the Industrial Workers of the World (IWW) were arrested for speaking in the street in front of the local hall of the Socialist Party of America.
 The town had freed imprisoned IWW members by June; however, tensions resumed in September 1911 when police raided a house rented by six IWW men and arrested twenty-five migrant workers found carrying IWW literature.
 Again, the men were all quickly released.

 In 1922, a Ku Klux Klan chapter of nearly 100 men demanded that black residents leave on threat of violence.
 By 1923 they hosted meetings of up to 400 members and burned a large cross above Fancher airfield in East Wenatchee.
 The Wenatchee chapter hosted the 1926 state Klan convention and marched in the Apple Blossom Parade.
 In the wave of anti-Filipino sentiment, Filipino immigrant workers were targeted by violence and deportation through the late 1920s.

 On October 5, 1931, Clyde Pangborn and his copilot Hugh Herndon landed their airplane, named the Miss Veedol, in the hills of East Wenatchee, and thus became the first aviators to fly nonstop across the Pacific Ocean.
 The 41-hour flight from Sabishiro Beach, Misawa, Aomori Prefecture, Japan, won them the Harmon Trophy for the greatest achievement in flight of 1931.
 Miss Veedol's propeller is on display at the Wenatchee Valley Museum & Cultural Center.

 In 1936, with the completion of Rock Island Dam, Wenatchee was protected from the summer flooding of the Columbia River, and the first of 14 hydroelectric projects on the Columbia began generating electric power.
 The reservoirs thus generated also made it possible to irrigate hundreds of thousands of acres of farmland in the Columbia Basin.

+In 2019, the Wenatchee Valley was named by Forbes magazine as one of the top 25 places to retire.